rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 identify anomalous tweets on a trending topic that have the potential to mislead the population, or even possibly cause further harm.
 Currently, Twitter allows users to report spam, and after an investigation, an account can be suspended.
-However, suspending a spam account is not an ecient technique to deal with spam related to trending topics because the suspension process is slow, and the trending topics usually last for only a few hours or a day at most.
+However, suspending a spam account is not an efficient technique to deal with spam related to trending topics because the suspension process is slow, and the trending topics usually last for only a few hours or a day at most.
 Therefore, the focus of the anomaly detection on trending topics in this work is on the